lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 ```

-Create a new column 'Clean Tweet' for storing the tweet text after cleaning. and turn any capital letter into lower case.
+Create a new column 'Clean_tweet' for storing tweet text after cleaning and turn any capital letter into lower case.

 ```
 dataset['Clean_tweet'] = dataset['Tweet'].apply(lambda tweet: tweet.lower())